CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_device_certificate.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_appliance_device_certificate"
 description: |-
-        DeviceCertificate managed object stores the CA Certificate used by device connector and it allow tracks it renewal.
+        The DeviceCertificate object stores the CA Certificate used by the Intersight Appliance's device connector.
+It tracks the renewal process and ensures the certificate's integrity and validity.
+        #### Purpose
+        DeviceCertificate serves as a repository for CA Certificates, providing essential data for device connectors.
+It manages the certificate renewal process, ensuring that certificates remain valid and secure.
+        #### Key Concepts
+        - **Certificate Management:** Stores and manages CA Certificates, supporting secure communication.
+        - **Renewal Tracking:** Monitors the certificate renewal process, ensuring timely updates and compliance.
+        - **Integration with Operations:** Establishes relationships with operation configurations, aligning certificate processes with operational needs.

 ---

 # Data Source: intersight_appliance_device_certificate
-DeviceCertificate managed object stores the CA Certificate used by device connector and it allow tracks it renewal.
+The DeviceCertificate object stores the CA Certificate used by the Intersight Appliance's device connector.
+It tracks the renewal process and ensures the certificate's integrity and validity.
+#### Purpose
+DeviceCertificate serves as a repository for CA Certificates, providing essential data for device connectors.
+It manages the certificate renewal process, ensuring that certificates remain valid and secure.
+#### Key Concepts
+- **Certificate Management:** Stores and manages CA Certificates, supporting secure communication.
+- **Renewal Tracking:** Monitors the certificate renewal process, ensuring timely updates and compliance.
+- **Integration with Operations:** Establishes relationships with operation configurations, aligning certificate processes with operational needs.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.